 Troy Doucet is running for the Ohio House of Representatives in the 21st District.
 This district is in northwest Franklin County.
 The seat is “open” in 2018, as the current incumbent is term-limited.
 The incumbent cannot run again.
 The district is politically balanced, and will likely be targeted by both parties to win in 2018.
-Troy needs your support in order to win this seat, and asks that you click here to volunteer or donate while earning rewards for supporting his candidacy.
+Troy needs your support in order to win this seat, and asks that you click here to volunteer or here to donate.

 The Ohio Legislature: House and Senate